 Supporting Hampshire's Rural Communities

-Approximately 75% of Hampshire is classified as rural and these areas are home to 300,000 people, 21.8% of the County’s total population.
+About 75% of Hampshire is classified as rural.
+These areas are home to 300,000 people, 21.8% of the county's total population.

 Our rural priorities